For the new mushroom hunter, Chicken of the Woods is one the easiest and most beginner friendly mushrooms to find.

 When collecting, make sure the mushrooms appear fresh and firm.
 As they age, they dry and lighten in color, becoming tough and riddled with bugs and worms.
 At this stage, usually the only area worth eating will be on the outer 1 to 2 inches.

 It’s best (and more easy to digest) to eat chicken of the woods when they’re young and juicy.
 Older specimens are usually bug riddled and less appealing.

 Just like you’d do with any other new-to-you wild food, if you’ve never eaten this mushroom before, eat a small portion and wait 24 to 48 hours to see if you have a reaction.

 Because it’s so delicious, it’s easy to eat too much in one sitting, and that might cause some upset stomach.
 Enjoy in moderation!

-Store your fresh mushrooms in a brown paper bag for about 2 to 4 days.
+Store your fresh mushrooms in a brown paper bag in your fridge for about 2 to 4 days.
 Before cooking; give the mushroom a smell – it should smell faintly earthy, or may have no discernable smell.
 If it has a strong or unpleasant odor, discard instead of eating.

 How to Clean Chicken of the Woods

 Now that you’ve found some chicken of the woods, here’s how to clean it!